Home โ€ข Recipes โ€ข Easter

 Milk

 The kind of milk you use is personal preference.
-Full-fat milk will give a richer bun overall but it is by no means essential.
-Soya milk also works brilliantly if you are wanting to omit the dairy.
+Full-fat milk will give a richer bun overall, but it is by no means essential.
+Soya milk also works brilliantly if you want to omit the dairy.

 Butter or Margarine